Current Research

 (My Research Poster in 20 threaded tweets)

-Strengthening Planetary Defense: Developing Algorithms to Determine the Physical Properties of Asteroids using Robotic Telescopes and Applying them to Measure the Impact of NASA's DART Asteroid Deflection Mission
+Strengthening Planetary Defence: Developing Algorithms to Determine the Physical Properties of Asteroids using Robotic Telescopes and Applying them to Measure the Impact of NASA's DART Asteroid Deflection Mission

 Finding Unknown Asteroids to Strengthen Planetary Defence